 San Jose VTA shooting kills 9, including employee who opened fire

-SAN JOSE, Calif. - A mass shooting at a Valley Transportation Authority light rail yard in San Jose on Wednesday morning during a union meeting left multiple people injured and nine people dead - including the shooter, according to authorities and sources.
+SAN JOSE, Calif. - A mass shooting at a Valley Transportation Authority light rail yard in San Jose on Wednesday morning during a meeting of some union members left multiple people injured and nine people dead - including the shooter, according to authorities and sources.

-The shooter was a VTA employee, according to Santa Clara County Sheriff's Deputy Russell Davis.
+The shooter was a VTA employee, according to Santa Clara County Sheriff's Office.

+Santa Clara County District Attorney Jeff Rosen said the gunman killed himself.

 Multiple sources identified the suspect as Sam James Cassidy, 57, a technician at the rail yard where the shooting occurred.

-In addition, KTVU has learned that a fire reported at Cassidy's home on Angmar Court about the same time is linked to the mass shooting, which was confirmed by the mayor.
+In addition, KTVU has learned that a fire reported at Cassidy's home on Angmar Court, which broke out about the same time, is linked to the mass shooting, a connection that was confirmed by the mayor.

 Cassidy's ex-wife told KTVU the two divorced in 2009 and she did not have much contact with him since then.